dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/simplified-barcode-reader-settings.md

 **Remarks**

-To learn more about reading inverted barcodes, please view [how to read inverted barcodes article]({{site.features}}read-inverted-barcodes.html?lang=android)
+To learn more about reading inverted barcodes, please view this article on [how to read inverted barcodes]({{site.features}}read-inverted-barcodes.html?lang=android)

 ### grayscaleEnhancementModes